Web-based Method Programs

 Brawn's Method Maker program,

-which now runs at Exeter University, after some sterling work by Jon Warbrick and Exeter
+which now runs on an NZ Server, after some sterling work by Edwin Hermann of Wellington, NZ.
+This follows previous work by Jon Warbrick and Exeter

 University IT Services.
-The Method Master files are automatically downloaded, unzipped and
+The method database is downloaded, unzipped and

 converted into html databases in a web-searchable directory using Excel, all under the